shayanmostafaei/DDML_PRS_ADRD/README.md

 ## 📖 Overview

-This repository contains the implementation, documentation, and analysis code for **DDML_PRS**, a Bayesian variational autoencoder-based polygenic risk score (PRS) designed to improve prediction of Alzheimer’s disease and related dementias (ADRD).
+This repository contains the implementation, documentation, and analysis code for **DDML_PRS**, a Bayesian variational autoencoder-based polygenic risk score (PRS) designed to improve prediction of Alzheimer’s disease and related dementias (ADRD)in the UK Biobank.
 The model is compared against classical PRS methods (SBayesR, clumping+thresholding).

 Key goals: